 How is My Credit Score Calculated?

 Your FICO Score looks ONLY at the information that is in your personal credit report.
-It doesn’t look at information such as age, race, gender, marital status, where you live, or employment history.
+It doesn’t look at information such as age, race, gender, marital status, where you live, how much money you make, or employment history.
 Check out the pie chart below.
 There are five elements that make up a FICO credit score and nothing else.

-New Credit (10%): The average age of your credit accounts helps to determine this portion of your credit score.
+The average age of your credit accounts helps to determine this portion of your credit score.
 Opening several new credit accounts in a short period of time won’t look good for your score.
 Only open credit lines when you really need them, and try to space them out as much as possible.
 Don’t be a card hopper.
-Opening and closing credit cards like your refrigerator door isn’t going to sit well with FICO either.
+Opening and closing credit cards like your refrigerator door isn’t going to sit well with FICO.

 What’s a Good Score?

 FICO Scores can range from 300-850 and anything above 670 should be your goal.
 Interestingly enough, 20% of the population makes up about each one of the five brackets.